-- R (randomize) Turn on randomization of all hash tables by default (see section 21.12).
-This option takes no argument. - h The initial size of the major heap (in words). - s (minor_heap_size) Size of the minor heap. (in words) - i (major_heap_increment) Default size increment for the major heap. (in words) - o (space_overhead) The major GC speed setting. - O (max_overhead) The heap compaction trigger setting. - v (verbose) What GC messages to print to stderr.
+- R (randomize) Turn on randomization of all hash tables by default (see section 21.13).
+This option takes no argument. - h The initial size of the major heap (in words). - a (allocation_policy) The policy used for allocating in the OCaml heap.
+Possible values are 0 for the next-fit policy, and 1 for the first-fit policy.
+Next-fit is usually faster, but first-fit is better for avoiding fragmentation and the associated heap compactions. - s (minor_heap_size) Size of the minor heap. (in words) - i (major_heap_increment) Default size increment for the major heap. (in words) - o (space_overhead) The major GC speed setting. - O (max_overhead) The heap compaction trigger setting. - 1 (stack_limit) The limit (in words) of the stack size. - v (verbose) What GC messages to print to stderr.
 This is a sum of values selected from the following: